Creating reproducible packages when data are confidential

 Best

-Auxiliary file include/confparms.do (not released)
+Auxiliary file $code/confidential/confparms.do" (not released)

 //============ confidential parameters =============